Negroni vs Aperol Spritz: 2 Colorful Italian Cocktails

 Aperol Spritz has a light, refreshing taste that comes from the mix of Aperol, Prosecco, and club soda.
 The Aperol adds a bitter, citrusy flavor, while the Prosecco adds a sweetness and the club soda adds a bit of fizz.

-What are the differences between Negroni and Aperol Spritz?
+What’s the difference between Negroni and Aperol Spritz?

-Negroni is a strong cocktail with a higher alcohol content than Aperol Spritz.
-It’s made with gin, which typically has an alcohol content of around 40%, while Aperol has an alcohol content of around 11%.
+The Negroni is a strong cocktail with a higher alcohol content than Aperol Spritz.

 Negroni has a dark, reddish color, while Aperol Spritz has a light orange color.